a2o/snoopy/.github/CONTRIBUTING.md

 That is it.
-May the successfull-patch-submission-force be with you! :)
+May the successful-patch-submission-force be with you! :)